great-expectations/great_expectations/README.md

 ## Our upcoming 1.0 release

-We’re planning a ton of work to take GX OSS to the next level as we officially graduate it to 1.0!
+We’re planning a ton of work to take GX OSS to the next level as we move to 1.0!

 Our biggest goal is to improve the user and contributor experiences by **streamlining the API**, based on the feedback we’ve received from the community (thank you!) over the years.